 Using the same real estate agent and real estate attorney (if required in your state) for both the sale and the new purchase can make the entire process go more smoothly.

 Ideally, you’d be able to have concurrent closings, where you sell your home in the morning and close on your next place by that afternoon or within a few days.
 But what if things don’t go according to plan?
 You could suddenly find yourself without the necessary funds to close on your next home, wind up paying two mortgages for an extended period of time or, worst-case scenario, be unable to get final approval for a mortgage and potentially lose your next home.

-If you don’t have the means to handle two mortgages, definitely include a contingency in offers that gives you an escape route should the sale of your current home fall through.
-You might also consider adding a financing contingency, too, in case your new loan approval hinges on selling your current home.
+If you don’t have the means to handle two mortgages, definitely include a contingency in your offer that gives you an escape route should the sale of your current home fall through.
+You might also consider adding a financing contingency in case your new loan approval hinges on selling your current home.

 3. Factor in the market

-Timing both transactions right is one of the most important factors in buying and selling a home at the same time.
+Timing is one of the most important factors in buying and selling a home at the same time.
 Getting the timing right also depends on the conditions of your local housing market.